You can attach animation events to imported animation clips in the Animation tab.

 By filling out a value in one of these fields, and implementing your function to accept a parameter of that type, you can have the value specified in the event passed through to your function in the script.

-For example, you might want to pass a float value to specify how loud the footstep should be during different actions, such as quiet footstep events on a walking loop and loud footstep events on a running loop.
+For example, you might want to pass a float value to specify how loud the sound effects should be during different actions, such as quiet footstep events on a walking loop and loud footstep events on a running loop.
 You could also pass a reference to an effect Prefab, allowing your script to instantiate different effects at certain points during your animation.